“Injustice anywhere is a threat to justice everywhere.”

 At the age of thirty-five, Martin Luther King, Jr., was the youngest man to have received the Nobel Peace Prize.
 When notified of his selection, he announced that he would turn over the prize money of $54,123 to the furtherance of the civil rights movement.

 On the evening of April 4, 1968, he was assassinated while standing on the balcony of his motel room in Memphis, Tennessee, where he was supposed to lead a protest march in sympathy with striking garbage workers of that city.

-The J. Ardis Bell Library – located in the center of TCC’s Northeast Campus – also has a number of biographical materials on Dr. King’s life and work, as well as an extensive selection of books on the entire Civil Rights Movement of the 1960’s.
+The Northeast Library has a number of biographical items on Dr. King’s life and work, as well as an extensive selection of books on the entire Civil Rights Movement of the 1960’s.
 Please visit the Library and ask any staff member for assistance in locating these items.
 Many of them are on display in our lobby throughout the month of January.

 *The quotation at the top of this article was taken from Dr. King’s “Letter From Birmingham Jail,” written inside his cell, after being arrested during a protest in April, 1963.